MightyMedia/Mighty-Form-Validator/README.md

 ## Requirements

-- Nuthin', it's all plain ol' JavaScript
+- Nuthin', it's all plain ol' (Vanilla) JavaScript

 ## Installation

-1. Include `dist/mightyFormValidator.min.js` (_Validator Engine_), or include `dist/mightyFormValidator.full.js` to include all current available validators with the _Validator Engine_ in 1 file and skip step 2.
+1. Include `dist/mightyFormValidator.min.js` (_Validator Engine_), or include `dist/mightyFormValidator.full.js` to include all current available validators with the _Validator Engine_ in one file and skip step 2.
 2. Include the validators of your choosing from `src/js/validators`
 3. Have fun!